ampproject/amphtml/src/amp-story-player/README.md

 AMP provides some channels that you can opt-in to get the latest changes.
 To opt-in, visit the [AMP Project Experiments page](https://cdn.ampproject.org/experiments.html) and select a channel.
 More information about the [AMP Release Channels](https://github.com/ampproject/amphtml/blob/master/contributing/release-schedule.md#amp-experimental-and-beta-channels).

-### I have questions / comments, how do I contact you?
+### I have found a bug or have questions / comments / issues, how do I contact you?

+If you have found a bug or have an issue request, file a [Github issue](https://github.com/ampproject/amphtml/issues?q=is%3Aissue+is%3Aopen+label%3A%22WG%3A+stories%22+) and tag the @ampproject/wg-stories working group.

-Join the [amp-story slack channel](https://amphtml.slack.com/archives/C9ARUE6Q6) and ping us!.
+For questions / disscusion, join the [amp-story slack channel](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md#discussion-channels) and ping us!.